-Onogawa to Sawara no Machinami o Kangaeru Kai, a nonprofit group "to consider the landscape of the Onogawa River and Sawara,” has devoted itself to protecting the historical facilities in the important traditional building preservation zone.
-Historic buildings there, ranging from traditional warehouse-like facilities used by merchants to Western-style brick structures, have descriptive signs installed by the group to help visitors to Sawara enjoy the splendid townscape.
-In addition, a boat ride service has recently become available on the Onogawa River.
-The new service has already gained popularity, partly because passengers can look up at the elegant landscape of the riverside area behind the willows lining the river.
+Onogawa to Sawara no Machinami o Kangaeru Kai, a nonprofit group that “considers the landscape of the Ono River and Sawara,” has devoted itself to protecting the historical facilities in Sawara’s Historical District.
+This group has installed descriptive signs for each of the historic buildings there, which range from traditional warehouse-like buildings used by merchants to Western-style brick structures, to help visitors enjoy the splendid townscape.

 COPYRIGHT SUIGO-SAWARA TOURIST ASSOCIATION ALL RIGHTS RESERVED.